PatSunter/credo/doc/credo-glossary.rst

      Underworld, and stored in an InputFiles sub-directory.

    Model Run
-     In the context of UWA, this means the specification of a :term:`Model` to run, PLUS the metadata required for the run (e.g. over-rides of simulation parameters, processors to use, whether to run locally or over the grid, etc).
-See the :mod:`uwa.modelrun` module.
+     In the context of CREDO, this means the specification of a :term:`Model` to run, PLUS the metadata required for the run (e.g. over-rides of simulation parameters, processors to use, whether to run locally or over the grid, etc).
+See the :mod:`credo.modelrun` module.

    Model Result
-     In the context of UWA, this refers to the "result" of a :term:`Model Run`.
+     In the context of CREDO, this refers to the "result" of a :term:`Model Run`.
-     This includes all the data the model run produced, usually stored in an output directory (such as checkpoint files, and the FrequentOutput.dat summary), plus any 'meta-data' about how long the model took to run, how much data was used, etc. See the :mod:`uwa.modelresult` module.
+     This includes all the data the model run produced, usually stored in an output directory (such as checkpoint files, and the FrequentOutput.dat summary), plus any 'meta-data' about how long the model took to run, how much data was used, etc. See the :mod:`credo.modelresult` module.

    System Test
      In the context of software, a test that the entire software system works as